laithpengu/CMPE_Capstone/docs/html_communication.md

 - Websockets used for communication between controller and processor

 # Code Overview
+In main.cpp the setup() function runs all of the initialization functions for the various components, including networkInit().
+Not sure where but at somepoint the loop() function is called, seemingly repeatedly, which seems to process messages from both the controller and the leader vehicle.

+network.cpp begins with the networkInit() function, which initializes the remote control server by activating the Access Point mode on the WiFI.
+I assume this means an AP mode from the Arduino on one or more of the vehicles, but it isn't really stated where the WiFi sits.The WiFi.h import seems to be from the Arduino library of some sort, so most of what they're using won't work for us unless we work in the Arduino IDE and work with the software they have setup already.

+Websocket is initialized with server and a route to the root of the website is created (line 279).
+Web server is started and the functions for inter-vehicle communication are called.

+Looks like JSON info is sent back and forth via websockets
+- When anything happens it procs the onEvent() function.
+When data is passed, onEvent() will call handleWebSocketMessage()
+    - Vehicle receives JSON from websocket, deserializes the JSON
+    - Data is re-serialized, can't tell what happens to data after

 Most variables are global externs, variable passing between functions is extremely scarce, which isn't really a good way to code the program
 - Vehicles have unique Server SSID's for controller to connect to, but use same IP and Password
 - Using StaticJsonDocument objects to store data, but data is corrupted.
 Should use different object instead